Phuket Old Town Guide

 Best Time to Visit: November to April offers the best light for photography, though the rainy season provides dramatic clouds and fewer crowds.

-Transport: Use the Grab or Bolt apps for fixed-price transit from the airport to avoid the high-pressure taxi stalls.
+Transport: Use the Grab or Bolt apps for fixed-price transit from the airport or the western beaches to avoid high-pressure taxi stalls.
+A Grab from Patong to Old Town costs approximately 500 to 700 THB (~$14.30 to $20).

 Is Phuket Old Town Worth Visiting?

-Even if you’re staying at one of Phuket’s famous beach resorts, spending half a day or an evening exploring the Old Town is highly recommended.
+Even if you are staying at one of Phuket‘s famous beach resorts, spending half a day or an evening exploring the Old Town is highly recommended.
+The Thai Hua Museum on Krabi Road charges 200 THB (~$5.70) for foreign adults and provides the best single introduction to the area’s Chinese-Thai heritage.
+Entry to the streets themselves is free.

 What Makes Phuket Old Town So Special?